Inside The White House, Trump Changes His Tune On Leaks

 But they are hardly alone.

-The Sieve
+The sieve

 When looking for leaks, a good place to start is Capitol Hill.
 The disclosures are so plentiful that calling them congressional leaks somehow seems an understatement.
 A firehose metaphor would be more apt.

-There once was a time when presidential administrations could reasonably assume that sharing sensitive national security material would remain private when presented to Congress.
+There once was a time when administrations could reasonably assume that sharing sensitive national security material would remain private when presented to Congress.

 But many of those traditions have faded in this highly partisan era.